KillaWan/explodedvolumes/README.md

   -o explodedvolumes-mingw.exe
 ```

-If dynamic GLFW is used, copy the matching GLFW `.dll` next to the executable.
-If static GLFW is used successfully, a separate GLFW DLL may not be required.
+If the GLFW build is dynamic, copy the matching GLFW `.dll` next to the generated executable.

-If `nifti1_io.c` or `znzlib.c` is compiled with zlib support enabled, also add the correct zlib include path and link library for your MinGW environment.

-### 7.3 Windows with MSVC
+### MSVC

-MSVC should be linked against libraries built for Visual Studio, not MinGW libraries.
-Obtain a Visual Studio-compatible GLFW package or build GLFW from source with CMake using the same Visual Studio toolset as the application.

-Run the following from an **x64 Native Tools Command Prompt for VS** or an equivalent terminal where `cl.exe` is available:
+Run from an x64 Native Tools Command Prompt for Visual Studio, or another shell where `cl.exe` is configured:

 ```bat
 set GLFW_LIB=C:\path\to\glfw\lib-vc2022